Teanlouise/Cheatsheets/Seaborn.md

 - The line in the middle of the box is the median
 - The end lines are the first and third quartiles
 - The diamonds show outliers
-- x and y are one dimensial set of values
+- x and y are one dimensional set of values

 ### Violin plots
 ```